 High-functioning alcoholics are challenging to spot.
 Their demeanor of always having “everything together” can cause the classic signs of alcohol abuse to be missed.
 It can take years for anyone to notice.
 These individuals may work as lawyers, engineers, and doctors.
 Still, just like everyone else, they too run a high addiction risk.
 For example, in the United States 1 in 10 physicians have struggled with either drug or alcohol abuse at some point.
 Lawyers are also prone to alcohol addiction.
 According to the American Bar Association, more than 1 in 5 lawyers have an alcohol problem.

 You may be wondering: If over half of all alcoholics are suspected to be professionals, why isn’t there a national uproar?
-The answer may lie in the public’s perception of what an alcoholic looks like.
-In the United States, the stereotype of an alcoholic is of a drunk whose life is falling apart.
+The answer may lie in the public’s stereotypical perception of what an alcoholic looks like.
+In the United States, the stereotype of an alcoholic is of a “drunk” whose life is falling apart.
 They have DUI’s, cannot hold a job, and are usually non-contributing members of society.
 But that is not always the case.
-There are many alcoholics with high-paying jobs, a healthy family, and great social life.
+There are many people with an AUD who have high-paying jobs, a healthy family, and great social life.
 Despite their compulsive need to drink alcohol, high-functioning alcoholics can maintain a relatively “normal” life without hitting “rock bottom.”
 This misconception can make high-functioning alcoholics difficult to identify and treat.

 Take action & empower yourself